Joshua-Beatty/VirtualGamepadViewer/README.md

 ## Usage
 Right click on the screen to select a new a skin

-Left click on the screen to enable printing of every currently pressed keycode for the use of debugging/creating new skins
+Middle click on the screen to enable printing of every currently pressed keycode for the use of debugging/creating new skins

 ### Skins